 The convent that you see today was finished in 1561 and has the distinction of having the second largest atrium in the world only behind the Vatican.
 Take a look inside the church to check the beautiful Baroque altarpiece along with all of the wood carvings and beautiful statues.

 2. Shop in Mercado Municipal

 Located right across from Convento de San Antonio de Padua, Mercado Municipal is a small local market.
-Visiting it provides you with a perfect opportunity to get a glimpse into the every-day life of local people and feel the atmosphere of Izamal Mexico.
+Visiting it provides you with a perfect opportunity to get a glimpse into the every-day life of local people and feel the atmosphere of this place.

 3. Wander the streets of Izamal

-After you visited Convento de San Antonio de Padua and bought some souvenirs in Mercado Municipal, it’s time to explore those gorgeous streets of Izamal.
-The best thing you can do it to grab your camera and spend some time walking around.
+After you visited Convento de San Antonio de Padua and bought some souvenirs in Mercado Municipal, it’s time to explore the city’s gorgeous streets.
+Grab your camera and spend some time walking around.

-GOOD TO KNOW: Izamal is a small town and you can explore all of it on foot.
-When you arrive to your hotel, you can just the car parked for the day and head out for the day to enjoy some of the best things to do in Izama
+GOOD TO KNOW: It’s a small town and you can explore all of it on foot.
+When you arrive to your hotel, you can just the car parked for the day and head out for the day to enjoy some of the best things to do in Izamal.